ozgurhepsag/Basic-z-OS-Utilities-and-Practices/Working with Health Checker/readme.md

 ![Screenshot](https://github.com/ozgurhepsag/Basic-z-OS-Utilities-and-Practices/blob/main/Working%20with%20Health%20Checker/Images/HZS%20logstream%20list.png)

-I added the statement below to make this change permanent.
+I added the statement below to HZSPRM to make this change permanent.

     LOGGER=ON,LOGSTREAMNAME=HZS.HEALTH.CHECKER.HISTORY

-Normally before this change, when you type 'L' (ListHistory) line command from CK panel on SDSF, it is not available.
-Now, after adding and activating the HZS logstream you can see the history of the specified check.
+Normally before this change, when you want to type 'L' (ListHistory) line command from CK panel on SDSF, it is not available.
+Now, after adding and activating the HZS logstream, you can see the history of the specified check.

 ![Screenshot](https://github.com/ozgurhepsag/Basic-z-OS-Utilities-and-Practices/blob/main/Working%20with%20Health%20Checker/Images/Check%20History.png)

 #### Update Policy

-Because I am working on a monoplex sandbox environment, I don't want to see the XCF_CDS_SPOF check as critical exception on my log and CK panel.
+Because I am working on a monoplex sandbox environment, I don't want to see the XCF_CDS_SPOF check as a critical exception on my log and console.
 </br> </br>
 I see the 'XCF_CDS_SPOF' check in the console and SYSLOG as below.

 ![Screenshot](https://github.com/ozgurhepsag/Basic-z-OS-Utilities-and-Practices/blob/main/Working%20with%20Health%20Checker/Images/XCF_CDS_SPOF%20before.png)

 I do not want to see this check like that in my console.
-It also sticks on my console until I delete it.
-Therefor, I update the policy for that check like below in my HZSPRM parmlib member.
+It also sticks on my console until I delete it or resolve the check.
+Therefore, I updated the policy for that check like below in my HZSPRM parmlib member.

        ADDREPLACE POLICY STMT(SYSLOG01)
          UPDATE CHECK(IBMXCF,XCF_CDS_SPOF)